llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   required for OpenACC callbacks.
 They then call the required OpenACC callback functions.

+This design should enable Clacc's OpenACC Profiling Interface support to be implemented entirely in Clacc's OpenACC runtime as a wrapper around OMPT with no custom support required from the OpenACC or OpenMP compiler.
+However, as discussed in the next section, due to OMPT limitations, Clacc does not yet fully realize the design as described above, and some compiler support is required for some use cases.

-### OMPT Limitations ###
+### OMPT Extensions ###

-It is possible that Clacc's OpenACC Profiling Interface support might one day be compatible with any OpenMP runtime that fully supports OMPT.
-However, the OpenMP 5.0 specification for OMPT would have to be extended for this to be true.
-First, some events specified by the OpenACC Profiling Interface in OpenACC 2.7 do not correspond to events specified by OMPT.
-Second, some profiling data specified by the OpenACC Profiling Interface cannot be obtained via callbacks currently specified by OMPT.
+In order for Clacc to fully realize the design described in the previous section for supporting the OpenACC Profiling Interface specified by OpenACC 2.7, the specification of OMPT would have to be extended beyond OpenMP 5.0.
+The problem is that some OpenACC Profiling Interface events do not correspond to any OMPT events, and some OpenACC Profiling Interface profiling data cannot be obtained via OMPT callbacks.
+These limitations cause Clacc's support to fall short of its intended design in two ways:

+* Clacc's OpenACC runtime requires OMPT extensions that are currently supported only in Clacc's version of LLVM's OpenMP runtime.
+Thus, other OpenMP runtimes cannot be used.
+* Some OpenACC profiling data that is available when the user compiles his OpenACC application using the Clacc compiler's traditional compilation mode is not available when using source-to-source mode followed by a foreign OpenMP compiler.
+The reason is that this profiling data is made available via extensions to the LLVM IR codegen phase for OpenMP in Clacc's version of Clang.

+These OMPT limitations, OMPT extensions, and Clang extensions are described in the sections "OpenACC to OpenMP Mapping: Events" and "OpenACC to OpenMP Mapping: Profiling Data".

 Furthermore, upstream LLVM's OpenMP runtime support for OMPT is currently incomplete, specifically omitting components related to